Aliases for PPP2R1A Gene

 PPP2R1A (Protein Phosphatase 2, Regulatory Subunit A, Alpha) is a Protein Coding gene.
 Diseases associated with PPP2R1A include mental retardation, autosomal dominant 36 and endometrioid ovary carcinoma.
 Among its related pathways are PI3K-Akt signaling pathway and Immune System.
-GO annotations related to this gene include protein heterodimerization activity and protein serine/threonine phosphatase activity.
+GO annotations related to this gene include protein heterodimerization activity and antigen binding.
 An important paralog of this gene is PPP2R1B.

 UniProtKB/Swiss-Prot for PPP2R1A Gene

 The PR65 subunit of protein phosphatase 2A serves as a scaffolding molecule to coordinate the assembly of the catalytic subunit and a variable regulatory B subunit.
 Required for proper chromosome segregation and for centromeric localization of SGOL1 in mitosis.